 Candidates, proponents or opponents of a local measure or state proposition must file financial reports concerning contributions received and expenditures made in accordance with the Political Reform Act of 1974 and its amendments.

-Contribution Limits for the office of Board of Supervisors are set by the County Election Campaign Ordinance (Title 5, Chapter 530, Division 2 Fair Campaigns).
+Contribution Limits for county offices and the Board of Supervisors are set by the County Election Campaign Ordinance (Title 5, Chapter 530, Division 2 Fair Campaigns).

 *Note: The Political Reform Act is administered and enforced by the California Fair Political Practices Commission (FPPC).
 If you have a specific question about how the Political Reform Act, you should consult FPPC and your legal counsel.
 You can contact the FPPC by telephone or send your request in writing.

 Here is a Financial Forms Flow Chart and below is a brief description of the most commonly used forms.

 Candidate Intention Statement (Form 501)